Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Framework

 In this framework, the regularised concentration parameter $\beta$ measures the goodness of conversion onto the model $p(\theta|\Lambda)$, growing with the agreement between $p(\theta|\Lambda)$ and $q$ and diverging when the matching between the two functions is perfect (see Eq.~\eqref{eq:beta_max}).
-Assuming that the non-parametric reconstruction $q$ provides a faithful representation of the data, $\beta$ can be seen as an absolute measure of the goodness of fit of the model $p(\theta|\Lambda)$ to the data.\footnote{Opposed to other relative metrics requiring a comparison between two models, such as the Bayes' factor, that are not able to assess the agreement between models and data in an absolute sense.} It is worth noting, however, that since $\beta$ only measures the agreement between the \emph{functions} $p(\theta|\Lambda)$ and $q$, it does not contain a dimensionality penalty factor (often referred to as the \emph{Occam's razor}).
+Assuming that the non-parametric reconstruction $q$ provides a faithful representation of the data, $\beta$ can be seen as an absolute measure of the goodness of fit of the model $p(\theta|\Lambda)$ to the data. \review{In particular, since from Eq.~\eqref{eq:beta_max} we see that $\beta_\mathrm{max}$ is inversely proportional to the well-understood KL divergence, we expect the value of $\beta$ to have a problem-independent scale when used to quantify how well a parametric model describes the available data (proxied by the non-parametric reconstruction).
+This self-consistent scale would not necessarily require a comparison between two models as, for example, the Bayes' factor does.
+We would expect there to be a certain degree of correlation between the Bayes factor of a model relative to a fixed reference model and its $\beta$ value: an extensive study of this relationship is, however, beyond the scope of the current study.
+Nonetheless, it should be possible to use $\beta$ not only to say which of two models is a {\it better} description of the data, but also to say whether either model is a {\it good} description of the data.} \review{One caveat to} keep in mind \review{while using the regularised concentration parameter as a model selection tool} is that, since $\beta$ only measures the agreement between the \emph{functions} $p(\theta|\Lambda)$ and $q$, it does not contain a dimensionality penalty factor (often referred to as the \emph{Occam's razor})\review{, which is on the other hand included in the Bayes' factor.
+Understanding how to account for dimensionality differences while comparing $\beta$ values for different models is another topic that should be investigated in the future.}

 Plugging Eq.~\eqref{eq:delta_dd} for the conversion term into Eq.~\eqref{eq:mc_dirichlet}, we see that the marginalisation over the $q$ samples obtained from the first inference yields a sum of Dirac deltas, with each sample weighted by a quantity capturing the \emph{quality of conversion} (in addition to the prior $\pi(\bar{Q}(q)|\bar{B})$ in the denominator).
 Samples of $q$ that resemble more closely $p(\theta|\Lambda)$ for some choice of $\Lambda$ have an enhanced contribution that increases with $N_b$.
 In fact, if we take the ratio of the prefactor in Eq.~\eqref{eq:delta_dd} for two different realisations of $\bar{Q}$, the leading term as $N_b\rightarrow +\infty$ is